 Phosphine as an alternative

-Phosphine has been used for several years as a trial phytosanitary treatment for logs in transit to China, conditional on proof of efficacy.
-Two work areas support this trial:
+Phosphine has been used since 2001 as a phytosanitary treatment for logs in transit to China.

 Other fumigation alternatives